I Ching Oracle Result: Transformation from Hexagram 8 with Changing Lines 2, 6 to Hexagram 59

 (Shuǐ shàng yǒu dì, bǐ.
 Jūn zǐ yǐ péng yǒu jiǎng xí.)

-"Water rests upon the earth: this is union.
+"Earth rises above the water: holding together.
 The superior person engages with others in shared study and practice."

 The image shows water gathered upon the earth, held together by natural containment.
 This reflects how people come together through shared ground.